What is PLAYbasic?

-Since PLAYbasic involves the assessment of specific skills, the evaluator must have some education in movement and motion analysis.
+Since PLAYbasic involves the observation of specific skills, the observer must have some education in movement and motion analysis.
 This could include trained physical education specialists and trained physical literacy observers, NCCP-certified coaches, exercise professionals, physiotherapists or other sport practitioners.
 These individuals must have the knowledge to accurately assess the child’s technique, and must be able to identify gaps in the child’s development when observing each task.
 Observers may use PLAYbasic in conjunction with the other PLAY Tools to create a baseline assessment of the child’s current level of physical literacy.
 Use the baseline assessment to create goals and track improvement.
 You and the child should mutually establish realistic goals (where the child wants to be) and a manageable process to reach them.

-For a parent: PLAYbasic provides an assessment of your child’s skills and abilities.
-By having a trained professional assess your child using PLAYbasic, you will gain insight into your child’s strengths, weaknesses and developmental age.
+As a parent: PLAYbasic provides an assessment of your child’s skills and abilities.
+By having a trained professional observe your child using PLAYbasic, you will gain insight into your child’s physical literacy development.

 As a coach, physiotherapist, athletic therapist, exercise professional or recreation professional: Use PLAYbasic in conjunction the other PLAY tools to create a baseline assessment of the child’s current level of physical literacy.
 Use the baseline assessment to create goals and track improvement.
 You and the child should mutually establish realistic goals (where the child wants to be) and a manageable process to reach them.

-Ask the child to perform each of the skills/tasks listed in the first column of the PLAYbasic Form.
+- Ask the child to perform each of the tasks listed in the first column of the PLAYbasic Form.

-- Score the assessment using the PLAYbasic Score Sheet located at the bottom of the form.
+- Record observations using the PLAYbasic tracking sheet located at the bottom of the form.

-Take Action: Review the list of calls-to-action in your PLAYbasic Workbook or on the registered side of our website.
+- Take Action: Review the list of ways to take action in your PLAYbasic workbook or on registered side of our website.

 On the right-hand side of the tool, you’ll see a column labelled “Confidence”.
 In this column, indicate whether the child had low confidence when performing each task.